Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Datasets

 \subsection{Deep Language Models}

-To label the rest of the tweets that are not manually annotated, we train and use deep language models to annotate both labels: \labelone{} and \labeltwo{}.
-For each label, we test three distinct deep language models, \textsc{Bert} \cite{devlin2019bert}, \textsc{ELECTRA} \cite{clark2019electra}, and \textsc{RoBERTa} \cite{liu2019roberta}, and choose one that performs the best in 5-fold cross validation.
-For all training and validation, the stratified split of training/validation/test as 80/10/10 is considered as there exists class imbalance in all three manually annotated labels.

-For \labelone{}, \textsc{RoBERTa} performs the best with the average validation accuracy of 81.95.
-For \labeltwo{}, \textsc{BERT} performs the best with the average validation accuracy of 72.16 \%.
+To label the remaining tweets that have not been manually annotated, we train and employ deep language models for annotating unlabeled data.
+We test three deep language models, \textsc{Bert} \cite{devlin2019bert}, \textsc{ELECTRA} \cite{clark2019electra}, and \textsc{RoBERTa} \cite{liu2019roberta}, and choose one that performs the best in a 5-fold cross-validation.
+For all training and validation tasks, the stratified split of training/validation/test sets as 80/10/10 is considered as there exists class imbalance in the manually annotated label.
+We find that \textsc{RoBERTa} performs the best with the average validation accuracy of 81.95.
 For training all models, we use the minibatch of size 32, learning rate 0.0001, and dropout rate 0.15.
 The patience of 20 epochs for early stopping is employed to prevent the overfitting.
-All the implementation is based on \textsc{TensorFlow} 2 \cite{abadi2016tensorflow} and \textsc{Python}.
+All the implementation is based on \textsc{TensorFlow}~2~\cite{abadi2016tensorflow}.